 Do you need to scale your operations?

 One of the most common scenarios that necessitate a purchase of a content marketing platform is when teams need to scale.
 Whether that be due to a merger or acquisition, or more resources have been dedicated to take on a larger scope of content initiatives.

 It’s true that in many cases expanding your content can deliver more views, visits, and leads.
 You may also be ready to scale because you’re venturing into other industries or are introducing new products.
 If your company is growing, your content marketing needs to as well.

 The easy way to scale is to have the right content marketing software that delivers the features and functionality that makes producing more content easy and quick.

-Now that you’ve explored these questions, are you ready to buy a content marketing platform?
-Before you make an investment or start down a road of endless demos, try out DivvyHQ for free today.
+Now that you’ve explored these questions, are you ready to consider buying a content marketing platform?
+Before you make an investment or start down a road of endless demos, try out DivvyHQ for free today!
 Take a test drive to see if it’s what you need to elevate your content game.